Rustam4ib/opencv-game-webcam/README.md

 # "CatchWithNose" opencv-game-webcam

 ## Overview
 My final project for Image Processing course is a webcam game, where two players should catch the target image with a nose landmark.
-The one who caught more pictures - winner
+Winner is the one who caught more pictures.
 ## Installation

 Installing opencv may take up to 15 mins